cjense/seasonal-icevelocity-prediction/README.md

 ### Tier 1

-- [ ] Predict **annual** velocity values of ZI 10 years into the future
+- [ ] Predict **annual** velocity values of middle, terminus, and upstream points at ZI 5 years into the future
-- [ ] Define metric to measure accuracy of prediction
+- [x] Define metric to measure accuracy of prediction
-- [ ] Use random forest to predict velocities along a flowline

 ### Tier 2

-- [ ] Predict **seasonal** velocity values of ZI 10 years into the future
+- [ ] Predict **seasonal** velocity values of middle, terminus, and upstream points at ZI 5 years into the future
-- [ ] Compare annual velocity values of ZI with its neighbor, 79N
+- [ ] Compare annual velocity values of ZI with its neighbor, 79N and its middle, terminus, and upstream points
-- [ ] Use a large language model to predict values along the flowlines
+- [ ] Predict annual velocity values along ZI's middle flowline

 ### Tier 3

+- [ ] Incorporate terminus position, temperature, and meltwater discharge into model to improve predictions
-- [ ] Predict seasonal velocity values of **all Greenland glaciers** 10 years into the future
+- [ ] Predict seasonal velocity values along ZI's middle flowline with >80% accuracy
-- [ ] Predict annual velocity values on the entire glacier area
+- [ ] Predict annual velocity values along 79N's middle flowline, compare to ZI

 ### Tier 4

-- [ ] Incorporate terminus position and meltwater discharge into model to improve predictions
-- [ ] Predict **seasonal** velocity values on the entire glacier area for all Greenland glaciers
+- [ ] Predict annual velocity values along middle flowlines for 10 Greenland glaciers

 ## How to use this repository